All abilities and bodies are welcome. No experience necessary. Offered in the spirit of generosity. Join the qi gong email list!

-WHAT: Weekly Drop-In Qi Gong Class
+WHAT: Free Drop-In Qi Gong Class

 Qi Gong (pronounced chee-gong) is an ancient and contemporary Chinese exercise that combines movement, breathing, awareness, and body posture.

 The goal is to learn simple practices to help people grappling with hard situations (e.g. COVID19, illness, natural disasters, chronic stress, violence, loss, imprisonment, inequities, etc).

 WHO: Open to all.
 No experience necessary.
 This is a gentle class for folks of all bodies and abilities.
 You do not have to experience insomnia to take the class.

 WHEN: First Wednesdays, 5:45 p.m. – 6:30 p.m.
 PDT and Third Thursdays, 12:15 – 1 p.m.
 PDT (from Jan. through end of May, 2021)